suvojit-0x55aa/mixed-precision-pytorch/README.md

 `-s` flag enables loss scaling.

 #### Results
-Training on a single P100 GPU, I was able to obtain the following result, while training with ResNet50 with a batch size of 128 over 200 epochs.
+Training on a single P100 Pascal GPU, I was able to obtain the following result, while training with ResNet50 with a batch size of 128 over 200 epochs.

 |  | FP32 | Mixed Precision |
 |------------|:-----:|:---------------:|